lunarmodules/Penlight/doc/manual/01-introduction.md

 either [alien](http://alien.luaforge.net/) or be using [LuaJIT](http://luajit.org) as well.
 (The fallback is to call the equivalent shell commands.)

-Some of the examples in this guide were created using [ilua](http://lua-users.org/wiki/InteractiveLua), which doesn't require '=' to print out expressions, and will attempt to print out table results as nicely as possible.
-This is also available under Lua for Windows, as a library, so the command `lua -lilua -s` will work (the s option switches off 'strict' variable checking, which is annoying and conflicts with the use of `_DEBUG` in some of these libraries.

 ### To Inject or not to Inject?